datachomp/datachomp.com/services.md

 AWS RDS configuration: $250/server

-on demand support with our DBAs: $300/hr
+on demand support with your team: $300/hr